Degrassi: The Next Generation season 2: Episodes

 CTV originally aired episode fourteen, "Careless Whisper", two days before episodes twelve and the thirteen, the hour-long special "White Wedding".
 Episode eighteen, "Dressed in Black" aired before episode seventeen, "Relax".

 In the US, The N aired season two in two blocks.
-The first block aired 7 October 2002 to 13 January 2003.
-The second block of episodes aired 11 July 2003 to 29 August 2003, but the episodes did not air in the order intended by the producers.
+The first block aired October 7, 2002 to January 13, 2003.
+The second block of episodes aired July 11, 2003 to August 29, 2003, but the episodes did not air in the order intended by the producers.
 The season finale of season one, "Jagged Little Pill", had been held over, and was shown in an edited format as this season's third episode, along with season two's true third episode to form an hour-long special.
-Due to the sensitive subject of rape, episodes seven and eight, the "Shout" two-part special, were held over until 11 July 2003, and opened the second half of the season creating an hour-and-a-half long special with episode twenty, "How Soon Is Now?".
+Due to the sensitive subject of rape, episodes seven and eight, the "Shout" two-part special, were held over until July 11, 2003, and opened the second half of the season creating an hour-and-a-half long special with episode twenty, "How Soon Is Now?".
 Because of plot continuity, episode nine, "Mirror in the Bathroom", was also held back and had its first US airing in the second week of the second block of the season, before episodes fifteen through nineteen continued to air in the correct order, followed by episodes nineteen and twenty, "Tears Are Not Enough, Parts One and Two" which were broadcast as an hour-long season finale.
 In re-runs and syndication, the episodes have all aired in the order the producers intended.
 Every episode is named after a song from the 1980s.

 This list is by order of production, as they appear on the DVD.